phorest/commons-cli-wrapper/README.md

-# AWS SDK for Java Sample Project
+# A Wrapper for Apache Commons CLI

 See: http://commons.apache.org/proper/commons-cli/index.html